zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Allows for walking underwater, anywhere, or onship, or eventually within the water displaced area only.
 Disabled with remove all water logic.
 DEBUG_WaterZoneOnly is not supported yet
 - Default Value: Disabled

+### HasUnderwaterHullBubbleEffect
+- Description: Adds an underwater bubble conforming around the vehicle hull.
+Allowing for a underwater like distortion effect without needing to use fog.
+- Default Value: True

+### UnderwaterBubbleEffectColor
+- Description: Set the underwater bubble color
+- Default Value: RGBA(0.000, 0.400, 0.400, 0.800)

 ## Vehicle Physics

 ### flightDamping_2.4.2